Latest Security Tips

 Be Cautious when Selling Goods On-line

-According to Hout Bay Station Commander, Lt Col Nebhisi, there is a rising new crime trend in Hout Bay, ie fraud.
+Fraud continues to be a rising crime trend in Hout Bay.
 It seems some Hout Bay residents who have sold items on various online platforms (ie Gumtree and OLX etc) have handed over the goods, but then never received any payment for them.
 Various tricks are used by buyers to convince the seller that they have deposited the cash, but after the goods have been handed over, the sellers discover the money was never deposited into their bank accounts.
 It is easy to falsify a "Proof of Payment" notification - please make sure any cash deposits or EFT transfers have indeed been cleared by your bank before you hand over the goods you wish to sell.

 Similarly, please check all references of people who quote you for work (renovations, building work etc) before handing over a deposit.
 There are also an increasing number of reports of people paying these deposits and then never seeing the contractor again, or having him disappear and they are left with a half finished job.